10 things to do everyday to be more organised

 Do you want to be more organised but not sure where to start?
 When life feels messy it’s easy to feel anxious and stressed, and the more stressed you become the less organised you feel!
-In this post I’m sharing 10 things you can do every day to be more organised and ditch the unnecessary stress.
+In this post, I’m sharing 10 things you can do every day to be more organised and ditch unnecessary stress.

 1. Do a brain dump